Mad God: Plot

 The surgeon bores a hole in the Assassin's head and connects his brain to a television set.
-As the surgeon watches the television, the world above is shown, where a man known as the Last Man gives a map forged by gnarled witches to an Assassin and sends him down in a diving bell.
-Riding a motorcycle and then driving a jeep, the Assassin follows the map through a munitions depot, a graveyard and a war zone before descending a spiral roadway.
+As the surgeon watches the television, the world above is shown, where a man known as the Last Man puts on a yarmulke and black slippers and looks under a table, where there are three gnarled witches cutting a string.
+They hand the Last Man a map who walks into a large room filled with figures dressed like the Assassin standing at attention.
+He gives it to the Assassin who is waiting in the diving bell in the center of the room.
+The Assassin takes it and descends to a ruined city where he checks his map.
+He grabs a nearby motorcycle which he rides until it breaks down, only then driving what is seemingly a rusted light utility vehicle.
+The Assassin follows the map descending through thousands of years of carnage and filth created by war, through a munitions depot, a graveyard and a war zone before descending a spiral roadway.

-Back in the underworld, the nurse brings the infant to a ghostly, floating creature who escorts the child to an alchemist's lair.
-The alchemist grinds the infant into liquid, then alchemically transforms its remains into gold.
+Back in the underworld, the nurse brings the infant to a ghostly, floating creature in Plague Doctor's garb, who escorts the child to an alchemist's lair.
+The alchemist grinds the infant into a powder, then alchemically transforms this powder into gold.
 This gold is then used to create a new cosmos which undergoes the same cycle of evolution, civilization and self-destruction as the previous one.
-In doing so, the Assassin's bomb's countdown concludes.
+In doing so, the Assassin's bomb's countdown concludes, and time rapidly progresses, with all kinds of clocks, hourglasses, and candles suddenly shifting forward.